 - speaking a language.

-Of course marking these tasks is not as straightforward as marking multiple choice questions, so we need to rely on our markers' professional judgment in deciding which mark best reflects the standard of the work.
+Of course marking these tasks is not as straightforward as marking multiple choice questions, so we need examiners to use their expert, professional judgment to decide what mark best reflects the standard of the work.

 To guide their judgements and make sure they are consistent, we set out the criteria for awarding marks in the mark scheme.
-We then continuously check that their marking is compliant.
-This all means we need to get our assessments and mark schemes right.
+We then check during the marking period that the marking meets the right standard.

 Getting it right from the start

-As we and the other exam boards have developed new GCSEs, AS and A-levels as part of Government reforms, we have also reviewed the design of our assessments and mark schemes.
+As we and the other exam boards have developed new GCSEs, AS and A-levels as part of the Government's reforms, we have also reviewed the design of our assessments and mark schemes.

 Using evidence from research by our world-leading experts at AQA's Centre for Education Research and Practice (CERP), we have been able to make changes where we think they will bring about greater reliability and consistency of marking.

 Some of this includes:

 - basic things, like having enough marks on a paper and not having questions no one can answer

-- more complicated things, like understanding how the exam paper and the mark scheme work together.
+- more complex approaches, like understanding how the exam paper and the mark scheme work together.

-Designing assessments that accurately test different ranges of ability means students are more likely to get the grade that reflects what they can do, and examiners are much clearer about how many marks reflect the standard of the work they are assessing.
+Designing assessments that accurately test different ranges of ability means students are more likely to get the grade that reflects what they can do, and examiners are much clearer about the right number of marks to give the work they are assessing.

 Getting the right people

-As we are relying on markers to use their professional judgement, we need to make sure we have the right people in place.
-Our examiners are qualified teachers who are teaching, or have recently taught, the subject they are marking.
+As we are relying on examiners to use their professional judgement, we need to make sure we have the right people in place.
+Almost all our examiners are qualified teachers who are currently teaching or have recently taught the subject they are marking.

-Examiners and AQA colleagues who develop assessments also go through rigorous training so they are up to date with the latest research and developments in assessment design.
+All examiners and AQA colleagues who develop assessments go through rigorous training so they are up to date with the latest research and developments in assessment design.